 - The proposed action and the message to be conveyed;

 - The LWVUS position on which the action is based; and

 - Evidence that the issue is a priority for that state or local League.

-Leagues are asked to provide this information on the State and Local League Request Form for Federal Issues which can be found in the Take Action section of www.lwv.org.
+Leagues are asked to provide this information on the State and Local League Request Form for Federal Issues which can be found on the website www.lwv.org.

 If a local League is requesting permission to contact its U.S. Senator(s) on an issue that has not been the subject of an LWVUS Action Alert, it should also provide evidence that the action has been authorized by its state League.
 Appropriate LWVUS Board and staff will review the action request to determine that it is consistent with League positions and that it will not interfere with LWVUS action on a priority issue.